Republican insurgency in Afghanistan: Ceasefire and sporadic clashes

 On 26 August 2021, a ceasefire was declared with the Taliban and the resistance entering into talks.
 Taliban spokesman Zabihullah Mujahid said that he was "80 percent confident of a solution without war in the Panjshir Valley".
 On 29 August, Panjshir representatives stated that there were no Taliban fighters trying to enter Panjshir, refuting information from Anaamullah Samangani, who is a member of the Taliban's Cultural Commission.
 On 1 September, it was reported that ceasefire talks failed.

-On 26 August, according to a video published by Global Defense Corp, heavy fighting had broken out between anti-Taliban fighters in Panjshir Valley and the Taliban.
+On 26 August, fighting had broken out between anti-Taliban fighters in Panjshir Valley and the Taliban.
 It was reported that more than 200 Taliban fighters were driven out the Panjshir Valley, with some being captured by anti-Taliban forces.
 The National Resistance Front (NRF) was also able to capture Pol-e-Hesar, Deh Salah and Banu districts.

 On 28 August, Panjshir fighters engaged Taliban fighters in Sanjan, Kapisa and in Khost Wa Fereng, Baghlan in response to allegations of ceasefire violations conducted by Taliban fighters in the area.

 On 29 August, internet and telecommunication services throughout Panjshir province were shut down on orders from the Taliban.

 On 30 August, Panjshir fighters ambushed Taliban fighters attempting to break into Panjshir from Andarab.